PlasmaPy/plasmapy.github.io/posts/plasmapy-v01-release.rst

-   The dreams of the entire PlasmaPy community are focused tonight on these `31 brave committers <https://github.com/PlasmaPy/PlasmaPy/graphs/contributors>`_, pushing onto the master branch.
+   The dreams of the entire PlasmaPy community are focused tonight on these `31 brave committers <https://github.com/PlasmaPy/PlasmaPy/graphs/contributors>`_, pushing onto the main branch.

    And may we all, plasma enthusiasts the world over, see this release through.